A HEART SHAPED BY WISDOM

 It isn’t.

-That fear will keep a person pouring long after the vessel they are filling has stopped trying to hold anything.
+That fear will keep you pouring long after the vessel you’re filling has stopped trying to hold anything.

 This is not written in shame.